micnigh/linux-workstation-bootstrap/README.md

   # programming lang|tools
   nodejs                    # Javascript v8 server engine
-  lxc-docker                # Docker - virtual apps in containers using LXC apparmor                  # Required for docker, but not as a dep - see http://stackoverflow.com/a/23572617

 ); sudo apt-get install -y --force-yes -o Dpkg::Options::="--force-overwrite" "${PACKAGES[@]}"; unset PACKAGES